 The etiology of preeclampsia is multifactorial.
 However, impaired placentation is considered to play a key role in the development of the disease, particularly early onset preeclampsia, ie, preeclampsia requiring delivery before 34 weeks.2 It is not clear whether late onset preeclampsia has a different pathogenic mechanism or represents a different form of the same disease.2,9 Although late onset preeclampsia represents the majority of the cases (approximately 78%-88%),10,11 early onset preeclampsia is associated with a high frequency of histologic placental lesions consistent with maternal underperfusion12 and a significantly higher risk of perinatal complications (ie, small-for-gestational age [SGA] status, fetal and neonatal death, and combined perinatal death and morbidity).11

 Low-dose aspirin has been proposed as a prophylactic agent to prevent preeclampsia related to impaired placentation.
-A meta-analysis of 31 trials showed that the administration of low-dose aspirin to high-risk patients is associated with a reduction of approximately 10% in the rate of preeclampsia (relative risk [RR] = 0.90, 95% confidence interval [CI] = 0.84-0.97).13 A meta-analysis published in 2010, with analysis stratified according to the gestational age at which low-dose aspirin prophylaxis was initiated, showed a 50% reduction in the prevalence of preeclampsia when prophylaxis started at 16 ...
+A meta-analysis of 31 trials showed that the administration of low-dose aspirin to high-risk patients is associated with a reduction of approximately 10% in the rate of preeclampsia (relative risk [RR] = 0.90, 95% confidence interval [CI] = 0.84-0.97).13 A meta-analysis published in 2010, with analysis stratified according to the gestational age at which low-dose aspirin prophylaxis was initiated, showed a 50% reduction in the prevalence of preeclampsia when prophylaxis started ...